paultrapani/week-03-js-challange/README.md

-# Week 3 - JavaScript Challange
+# Week 3 - JavaScript Challenge

 Write a Password Generator in JavaScript